 Gilda was a larger-than-life personality on Saturday Night Live.
 She was known for her sense of humor, her talent, and her willingness to laugh.

 That willingness prompted her memoir, It's Always Something.
 Even though Radner eventually passed away from cancer, she told her story first.
 With humor, it’s a great read for you to pass away an afternoon with.

 13. Bald in the Land of Big Hair by Joni Rodgers

 As a cancer survivor, Rodgers has a little perspective on her experience.

-She’s able to make her book strong, funny, poignant.
+She’s able to make her book, Bald in the Land of Big Hair, strong, funny, poignant.
 She admits, though—cancer wasn’t funny at the time, but at least she can laugh about it now.

 14. Cancer Is a Bitch: Or, I'd Rather Be Having a Midlife Crisis by Gail Konop Baker

 Baker expected a midlife crisis.
-After all, she was forty-six, which is supposedly the right age for it.
-Instead of a mid-life crisis, she got breast cancer.
+After all, she was 46, which is supposedly the right age for it.
+Instead of a midlife crisis, she got breast cancer.

 A year-long battle consumed any energy she might have devoted to any other crisis.
-With an approach that swings from comedy to tearjerker, Baker’s range will warm your heart.
+With an approach that swings from comedy to tearjerker, Cancer is a Bitch will warm your heart.